GuanSuns/EECS206A_Fall_2018/Labs/README.md

 Please refer to quaternion representation and transformation matrix involving twist representation, which is strongly recommended.

 If you have difficulty with Part 1.4, I would recommend you to use `rosrun tf view_frames`, which generates a list of frames in the terminal and summary them up in a pdf file.
 As you might noticed, the system has more than thirty frames.
 It's fine to choose any two of them to finish part 1.4.

+## Lab4
+This lab talks about an introductive calibration of camera, including an implementation of Homography matrix and numerical calculations of mapping from pixels coordinates to world coordinates.
+By following the intructions, this lab work is easily to be finished.